 How to Switch Career to Artificial Intelligence

-Before thinking about switching a career to Artificial Intelligence, you have to understand that it is a constantly evolving domain.
+Before switching a career to Artificial Intelligence, you have to understand that it is a constantly evolving domain.
 You have to have that constant thirst for knowledge.
 The knowledge that you gain today might not be relevant 3-5 yrs down the line.
 So let’s break up the path for you into two streams, one for the people new to IT and the other for people with IT experience but in non-AI technologies.

 If you are coming in from a non-IT background, you may be coming in with a wealth of domain knowledge that AI can use to improve the system.
 However, you could also use your domain knowledge and new skills to give yourself the edge.
 Let’s list down the skills you should gain before or while on the switch over to AI.